cr7st74n/Web-Programming-Resources/01-HTML-Git-CSS/Activities/02-Stu_Command-Line/README.md

-# 📖 Use Command-Line Commands to Create Directory and File
+cd# 📖 Use Command-Line Commands to Create Directory and File

 Work with a partner to implement the following user story: